The restaurant service charge isn’t going anywhere

 Here’s a familiar restaurant scene: Dinner is over, the plates have been cleared and the server discreetly drops the bill on the table.
 But there’s something less familiar at the bottom of the check — a service charge, tacked on with little explanation.

 Questions immediately swirl.
 Is this a tip?
-Does it go to the wait staff?
+Does it go to the waitstaff?
 If not, should I leave more money?
 Is it rude if I ask my server any of this?

 “You shouldn’t have to ask,” said Chloe Lynn Oxley, a project manager in Washington, D.C., who dines out frequently and — like many diners — is often bewildered by the fees.
 “It should be very clear what the service charge is, and what it is for.”